Volkswagen ID.4 range, battery & charging

 Volkswagen ID.4 range

-The ID.4 Life has a maximum range of 213 miles, while slightly larger wheels on the ID.4 Style take its total down to 211 miles – they both use the smaller 52kWh battery.
-The Family and Max models of the ID.4 have maximum ranges in and around 320 miles thanks to their larger 77kWh battery.
+The ID.4 has a maximum range of 213 miles with the 52kWh battery (211 for the Style trim), while the 77kWh versions boosts that to nearly 320 miles.
 We achieved around 235 miles with this battery in early spring weather – not optimal, but not the depths of winter, either.
-That figure puts the ID.4 behind a Kia e-Niro’s real-world range, despite the fact that the Kia’s official figure is lower, at 282 miles.
+That figure puts the ID.4 behind a Kia Niro EV’s real-world range, despite the fact that the Kia’s official figure is lower, at 282 miles.

 In This Review